 - Chipotle chile peppers in adobo sauce – the smoky flavor from these dried jalapeños rehydrated in a sweet and tangy tomato based sauce adds depth of flavor to the yogurt and to the overall dish.
 The majority of the spice comes from this seasoning.

-- Sharp white cheddar cheese – the cheddar will help give a complex flavor to the dish but also helps tame the spice in the sauce and give it a nice gooey bite.
+- Sharp white cheddar cheese – the sharp cheddar will help give a little more flavor to the dish and also helps tame the spice in the sauce.
+For you non-cheese lovers, you can easily leave it out.

 - Flour tortillas – flour tortillas are easy to use.
 If you prefer the traditional corn tortillas, make sure to warm them up so they are pliable and easy to roll.